 The consideration stage is vital to building a valuable and educated audience for the conversion stage of the marketing funnel.
 Once your audience understands how your product or service acts as a solution for the problem they are researching they will be much more receptive to any other information or offers that will make it easier for them to make a purchase.

-Katie Harker is Choozle’s Director of Media Strategy.
+Katie Harker is Choozle’s VP Media and Operations.
 An experienced media planner and buyer, solver of problems, and driver of results, Katie works closely with client’s media execution and emerging opportunities at Choozle.
 When she’s not at work, you can find her skiing, playing tennis or volleyball, and uncorking a bottle of wine.